jonbitgood/Transcription-Blackfoot-Matthew/README.md

-# Danezaa: Gospel of Mark
+# The Gospel of Matthew in Blackfoot

 ## Translation Information